fredgj/typecorrector/README.rst

 Intro
 -----

-Type corrector is module that contains the decorator type_corrector.
+Type corrector is a module that contains the decorator type_corrector.
 This decorator lets the user specify what types the arguments to a function should have.
 It's not 100% safe to use as it might result in a ValueError or TypeError if the user is not careful enough.